 5. Do your research when it comes to choosing a hotel

 We stayed at a family-friendly hotel in Cusco that caters to people of all ages and phases of life.
 We found that their rooms were suitable for the size of our family.
 When I looked up hotels online, they all required for me to get two rooms since we are a family of five.
-Because our youngest child was a baby (in Latin America they can still be classified as “babies” until 3 years of age), I called a few hotels and informed them that I needed a queen size bed and 2 twin beds, and that our baby would share a bed (there was no way he was sleeping with us!).
+Because our youngest child was a baby (in Latin America they can still be classified as “babies” until 3 years of age), I called a few hotels and informed them that I needed a queen size bed and 2 twin beds, and that our baby would share a bed.
+Many times we bring an air mattress for the 3rd child or have them share beds.

-We found all of this plus more at a quaint little hotel built on the hill in between the artsy area of San Blas and Plaza de las Armas called Casa de Campo.
-They have a hotel, as well as what they call their suites and apartments.
-We stayed in the latter.
+We found a quaint little hotel built on the hill in between the artsy area of San Blas and Plaza de las Armas called Casa de Campo.
+They have a suites, apartments, as well as hotel rooms.
+We stayed in a suite.
 It was perfect for our family with a fireplace and jacuzzi in the master bedroom that we enjoyed every night after our boys went to bed!
 Seriously, after hiking all day, the jacuzzi was a delightful surprise (we didn’t realize our room came with one).
 I always try to find a place with free breakfast and this hotel’s price came with a breakfast buffet included.
 For a family of five, getting a free breakfast is always a plus because by the time you get everyone up, dressed, and actually find a reasonably priced place to eat, half of your morning could be gone.
 There are a lot of hotels in Cusco, so be sure to find one that fits your budget and needs.
 Because we had such a pleasurable experience at Casa de Campo, I highly recommend it.

 6. The Cost of Entrance Fees to Musuems and other Historical Sites are not included in Tour Packages